pixbi/duplo/README.md

 Basically:

+1. Install Grunt.js
-1. Install via npm
+2. Install via npm
-2. Copy the `Makefile` from this repo
+3. Copy the `Makefile` from this repo
-3. Copy over the `.gitignore` file as well
+4. Copy over the `.gitignore` file as well

-The reason behind using Makefile to run a Gruntfile is for abstraction and versioning.
+The reason behind using Makefile to run a Gruntfile is for abstraction and centralized management of the build tool (e.g. versioning).

 ## Usage